Maxwell's equations: Variations

 Popular variations on the Maxwell equations as a classical theory of electromagnetic fields are relatively scarce because the standard equations have stood the test of time remarkably well.

 Magnetic monopoles

 Maxwell's equations posit that there is electric charge, but no magnetic charge (also called magnetic monopoles), in the universe.
 Indeed, magnetic charge has never been observed, despite extensive searches, and may not exist.
 If they did exist, both Gauss's law for magnetism and Faraday's law would need to be modified, and the resulting four equations would be fully symmetric under the interchange of electric and magnetic fields.

+Axions

+The axion is a hypothetical particle that couples to the photon.
+If it exists, it would modify Maxwell's equations via its coupling to the photon.
+In natural units with $\hbar = c = \varepsilon_0 = 1$: